 The settings for the tool will be found in the tool options dock.

-The three modes are:
+The available modes are:

 Symmetry will reflect your brush around the axis at even intervals.
 The slider determines the number of instances which will be drawn on the canvas.